-This position provides epidemiological support to the Michigan Department of Health and Human Services, Bureau of Disease Control, Prevention and Epidemiology, and the Division of Chronic Disease and Injury Control on all epidemiologic matters concerning the oral health.
-This includes data management, surveillance, epidemiologic study design and planning, statistical analysis, policy and program development, program evaluation, technical expertise and training.
-This position plays a key role in developing, coordinating, and maintaining the Michigan oral health surveillance system (monitors oral disease, access to oral health care, special populations who experience higher rates of oral disease, and the capacity of the oral health workforce to provide care to both special populations and the general population).
+This includes data management, surveillance, epidemiologic study design and planning, statistical analysis, policy and program development, program evaluation, technical expertise, and training.
+The epidemiologist plays a key role in developing, coordinating and maintaining the Michigan oral health surveillance system by monitoring oral disease, access to oral health care, special populations that experience higher rates of oral disease, and the capacity of the oral health workforce to provide care to both special populations and the general population.

 - Oral Cancer in Michigan – 2015 Surveillance Brief

 - Dental Insurance Among Michigan Adults

 - Oral Health and Cardiovascular Disease – 2015 Fact Sheet

 - Utilization of Oral Health Services Among Michigan Adults, BRFS 2012

 - Oral Health & Diabetes Fact Sheet